index

 Why Trash Can Design Matters

 The use of natural odor absorbers is very strong to keep the trash cans fresh.
-Baking soda, charcoal, or special odor neutralizers are all materials which can be used to absorb smell instead of masking it.
+Baking soda, charcoal, or special odor neutralizers are all materials that can be used to absorb smell instead of masking it.

 This would make the kitchen more neutral and clean.